gcallah/JohnGray/papers/callahan.md

 Despite its many virtues, there is a paradox at the heart of this book: if free will is an illusion, as Gray suggests, then what is the point of his recommending we adopt a stoical attitude towards this fact?
-If we have no free will, then we are not able to freely choose the attitude we adopt about that situation.
+If we have no free will, then we are not able to freely choose the attitude we adopt about that (or any other) set of circumstances we face.

-### Seven Types of Atheism

-In his book *Seven Types of Atheism*, Gray makes the important point that atheism is not a single doctrine, but encompasses a wide variety (at the very least, seven) of world views.
+In his 2018 book *Seven Types of Atheism*, Gray makes the important point that atheism is not a single doctrine, but rather encompasses a wide variety (at the very least, seven) of world views.

-In his first chapter, Gray addresses is the "New Atheists."
-He is at his best here, and few believers could write as scathing a takedown of this movement.
+In his first chapter, Gray addresses the "New Atheists": few "believers" could write as scathing a takedown of this movement.
 As he puts it:

 "The new atheists have directed their campaign against a narrow segment of religion while failing to understand even that small part.
 Seeing religion as a system of beliefs, they have attacked it as if it was no more than an obsolete scientific theory...
 But the idea that religion consists of a bunch of discredited theories is itself a discredited theory -- a relic of the 19th century philosophy of Positivism."
 (2018, p.
-9)

-And he goes on to note that "The Genesis story is not an early theory of the origin of species" (2018, p.
+9) For example, "The Genesis story is not an early theory of the origin of species" (2018, p.
 11).

 As Gray demonstrates, the new atheists, far from being irreligious, are followers of Auguste Comte's "religion of humanity," a cult the French thinker created in the 19th century that contained its own positivist rites and sacraments.

 The next variety of atheism that Gray addresses is secular humanism.
-He convincingly argues that the belief in continued human progress, divorced from its Biblical roots, is just the echoing death rattles of our Christian civilization.
+He convincingly argues that the belief in continued human progress, divorced from its Biblical roots, is merely the echoing death rattles of a dying Christian civilization.

 Gray, however, mistakenly forwards the common idea that all cultures without the Bible as their sacred scripture have a cyclical understanding of history.
 As Eric Voegelin wrote:

-"When I devise the program, I was still laboring under the conventional belief that the conception of history has a meeting for Kristin events on a straight line of time is the great achievement of Israelites and Christians... while the pagans... could never rise above the conception of a cyclical time.
+"When I devised the program [of *Order and History*]
+I was still laboring under the conventional belief that the conception of history as a meaningful course of events on a straight line of time was the great achievement of Israelites and Christians... while the pagans... could never rise above the conception of a cyclical time.
 This conventional believe had to be abandoned when I discovered the unilinear construction of history... developed by the end of the third millennium B.C. in the empires of the Ancient Near East."
 (Voegelin 2000, p.
 51)